steemit/condenser/docs/KEY_MANAGEMENT.md

 ## Overview

-The Next.js version implements a secure client-side private key management system that addresses the challenge of maintaining private keys across page refreshes while maintaining security.
-Unlike the legacy single-page application that could keep keys in memory, this system uses encrypted storage with automatic lifecycle management.
+The Next.js version implements client-side private key management that mirrors the legacy condenser lifecycle: the posting key is kept available for signing for the whole session, and — when the user opts in with "keep me logged in" — persisted across reloads and new tabs until explicit logout.
+Unlike the legacy app, which stored the posting key as plain hex in `localStorage['autopost2']`, the rewrite stores it AES-GCM encrypted in `localStorage['steem_encrypted_key']`.

 ## Architecture